jyotsnapant789/PahadiCrafts/README.md

 - **🛍️ Product Exploration**: Browse and search through an extensive product catalog with advanced filtering options.
 - **🛒 Shopping Cart**: Add products to your cart, modify quantities, and proceed to a hassle-free checkout.
 - **💳 Seamless Payments**: Make secure payments using Stripe integration.
-- **📦 Order Management**: View or der history, track deliveries, and manage returns with ease.
+- **📦 Order Management**: View order history, track deliveries, and manage returns with ease.

 ### ⚙️ Admin Dashboard: